When we can and can't help

 - If the complaint is about plumbing, drainage, gas fitting, chemical termite management, building design, site classification, fire protection and completed residential building inspections, your contract can be of any value

-- You need to lodge your complaint within the correct statutory timeframes.
+You also need to apply within the correct statutory timeframes.

 Can I get help if my contract is still active?

-Yes, if the work is still being carried out, or there are outstanding payments owing to the contractor, our Early Dispute Resolution process may be able to help you.
+Yes, if the work is still being carried out, our free Early Dispute Resolution service may be able to help you.

 When we can't help